What Is the Nordic Diet and Is It Healthy?

-Fish: Another good source of breakfast protein, especially in the Nordic region, is fish.
+Fish: Another good source of breakfast protein, especially in the Nordic diet, is fish.
 Add smoked salmon to your scrambled eggs, or top a flagel with smoked trout, both easy-to-find ingredients that will give your breakfast a protein and omega-3 boost.

 Try These: Healthy Breakfast & Brunch Recipes